kolatts/ChurnZero.Sdk/README.md

 Console.WriteLine($"Received {contactResponse.StatusCode} creating contact");

-//Performs the same add/update for Accounts in Churn Zero but scales much larger (500 MB file size).
+//Performs the same add/update for Contacts in ChurnZero but scales much larger (500 MB file size).
 //A 200 response may be returned, but since the contacts are processed separately from the API request, an email notification will indicate the success/failure of the import.
 //Custom fields need to be added via non-batch methods first. var contactBatchResponse = await client.UpdateContactsBatchAsync(new List<ChurnZeroContact>()